lul-g/Singing-Lights-Demo/README.md

-# Most of the code was provided by codepath.
+# Some of the code was provided by codepath.
 The animation, button effects, the audio, the images, the mistake counter, and the random pattern produced by the game was mine.
 # Pre-work - _Memory Game_

 **Singing-Pics-Demo** is a Light & Sound Memory game to apply for CodePath's SITE Program.